colindooley11/PaymentGateway/README.md

 ### Would like to haves
  - Health check Action (i.e. route)  for Load Balancing, Health Checks for runtime deployment (.Net core allows liveness and readiness checks)
- - Use of an orchastrator like Kubernetes to demo scaling
+ - Use of an orchestrator like Kubernetes,  to demo scaling
  - Use of KeyVault (Secret management), and  UserSecrets (i.e. NET core user secret files) , Environment variables
  - Containerisation (I started but then backed out not knowing if I would be able to get you guys running without scripts)
  - Cosmos DB change feed and/ or Azure Service Bus integration to persist payment details in a materialized view/projection in a separate read store this is why I went with Cosmos as opposed to EF in memory as I was going to use containers and pull the Emulator container but it was 5GB in size